2015-2018 Strategic PlanIntroduction

-The faculty and staff are engaged with and supportive of our students, recognizing that learning takes place at different paces and in different ways as the teaching and learning process is equal parts art and science.
-Learning is supported.
+The faculty and staff are engaged with and supportive of our students, recognizing that learning happens in different places, at different paces, and in different ways as the teaching and learning process is equal parts art and science.

 Our students are supported by a carefully constructed first-year experience that connects academic and student services.
 Our Center for Academic Success is well known and all students are directly connected to a full range of support services.